 Philadelphia’s moderate climate ranges from a high of 38º C in July and August, to a low of -10º C in January and February.
 Most winters include a few snowfalls.
 You'll need a warm winter coat, a raincoat or umbrella, and some lightweight cottons or linens for the heat of summer.

 If you are traveling by air, fly into Philadelphia International Airport.
 A taxi from the airport will cost about $27 plus tip.
 You may also take the SEPTA train to Center City from the airport, which runs every half-hour.
 Take the train to Suburban Station, exit the station at 16th Street and JFK Boulevard, and walk south on 16th Street until you reach Pine Street.
-Then turn left and walk two blocks to Hamilton Hall, the University’s main building.
+Then turn left and walk two blocks to Broad Street, where you'll find Hamilton Hall, the University’s main building.

 If you're coming to UArts by train, take a taxi from Philadelphia’s 30th Street Station to the UArts campus (about $10).